- SCU Home Page

 2. Proof of English Proficiency—A minimum level of English proficiency is required to study at SCU.
 To be considered for admission, we will accept the following English proficiency exams and respective score minimums (English 1A and 1B does not fulfill this requirement):

 You are exempt from this requirement if you are from a country whose official language is English or if you attended your entire high school career at a school whose instruction is conducted in English.
-Students who do not meet the required language proficiency may apply for conditional admission through EC Language Centers.

 3. Transcript evaluations for coursework completed outside the U.S.—International applicants must submit all the secondary school transcripts for grades nine through 12 or equivalent, including national examinations, if applicable.
 Also required is an official course-by-course evaluation by an accredited evaluation agency of all your completed international coursework.
 A listing of evaluation agencies can be found on the National Associate of Credential Evaluation Services website: http://www.naces.org.

 Please note that the course evaluation is waived by request only—and only if you are attending a school and/or college following American, International Baccalaureate, or British curricula.
 Please send an email to firstname.lastname@example.org if you meet any of these exemptions.
 If you have any questions regarding application requirements for international students, please contact the Director of International Admission at 408-554-4700.

 U.S. citizens or U.S. permanent residents who have completed courses abroad or are attending school overseas are required to submit official course-by-course evaluation of coursework completed (see point three above) if the school attended does not follow an American, International Baccalaureate, or British curricula.
 Questions concerning this requirement should be addressed to email@example.com.

 Mailing Application Documents